-No. However, if you do not own your own aircraft, we do ask that you have ready access to one.
-In addition, there are minimum requirements of 12 hours flown in the last 90 days with at least 500 hours experience in that specific plane.
-Flights are coordinated as far in advance as possible, but there are many steps in the process, and last minute changes due to lack of aircraft availability could result in a flight being cancelled.
-Additionally, our flight coordinators look at weight and balance issues when contacting pilots for a specific flight.
-If the type of rental aircraft could vary, this might make it more difficult to determine whether you could accept the flight.
+No. We do ask that you have ready access to one.
+In addition, there are minimum requirements of 12 hours flown in the last 90 days with at least 50 hours time in type.
+Flights are coordinated as far in advance as possible, but there are times last minute changes occur resulting in short notice requests.
+Additionally, our Transportation Coordinators determine which pilots to contact whose aircraft can support weight and balance.

-Angel Flight Mid-Atlantic pilots volunteer their time, the aircraft, fuel, and any other costs connected to the flight.
-These expenses cannot be charged to or shared by the passenger(s) and are not funded in any way by Angel Flight Mid-Atlantic.
-Pilots flying flights should ask the FBO about fuel discounts, as many offer this in support of the Angel Flight Mid-Atlantic flight.
-Also, we have agreements with some of the major airports to waive landing fees for an Angel Flight Mid-Atlantic flight.
+Angel Flight Mid-Atlantic pilots volunteer their time, the aircraft, fuel, and other flight costs incurred.
+These expenses cannot be charged to or shared by the client and are not funded by Angel Flight Mid-Atlantic.
+Pilots should ask the FBO about fuel discounts, as many offer this in support of Angel Flight Mid-Atlantic.
+We also have agreements with larger, busier airports to waive fees for an Angel Flight Mid-Atlantic/humanitarian flight.

 Angel Flight Mid-Atlantic provides liability release forms to pilots prior to each flight.
 Prior to boarding the plane, passengers are to sign these forms and the pilot then mails them to the AFMA office.
 (Pilots typically leave the forms at the FBO for mailing.)
 Therefore, the liability for an Angel Flight Mid-Atlantic flight is no different than any other Part 91 flight involving passengers.
 Also, normal aircraft liability insurance will cover these flights since they are non-commercial.
 Angel Flight Mid-Atlantic encourages, but does not require pilots to fly with a co-pilot.

 Illnesses vary.
-Some patients have life threatening diseases, such as cancer or heart disease.
-Others have illnesses that require specialized treatment at distant locations due to the fact there may only be several specialists in the world who can help.
+Some are life threatening diseases, such as cancer or heart disease.
+Other illnesse require specialized treatment from distant facilities due to the rarity of the diagnosis and the limited number of doctors who specialize in treating specific, rare diagnoses.
 Illnesses are non-communicable (cancer, heart disease, brain tumor, etc.).
-However, occasionally this is not the case.
-Angel Flight Mid-Atlantic pilots are always made aware of the patient’s condition and a medical release from the passenger’s doctor is obtained during the screening process.
-It is up to the pilot to then determine whether he/she is comfortable accepting the flight.
+Angel Flight Mid-Atlantic pilots are made aware of the patient’s physical condition, diagnosis and any needs the patient may have.
+Signed medical clearance is obtained during the screening process.
+The pilot decides which flights they are able to support.

-The process begins with a phone call to Angel Flight Mid-Atlantic’s toll free voice mail system or the office’s direct number.
-This call could come from a potential passenger directly, from one of the many medical facilities or social workers with whom Angel Flight Mid-Atlantic maintains relationships, or from foundations such as the American Heart Association.
-A team of professionals, both volunteer and staff, then arrange the flight.
+The process begins with a phone call to Angel Flight Mid-Atlantic’s toll free voice mail system from a potential passenger directly, from a patient, family member, social worker or foundation such as the American Heart Association.
+A team of professionals, both volunteer and staff, then begin coordinating the flight.

-Angel Flight Mid-Atlantic does not assume the responsibility of arranging ground transportation for passengers.
+Angel Flight Mid-Atlantic does not assume the responsibility of arranging ground transportation or lodging for passengers.

-Because our pilots are volunteering their time and money, Angel Flight Mid-Atlantic attempts to coordinate flights so that no one pilot must fly more than 300 miles.
-This is accomplished by “linking” with pilots from other Angel Flight Mid-Atlantic regions.
-However, pilots wishing to fly further distances have the option of requesting longer flights, thus eliminating one or more of the links.
+Angel Flight Mid-Atlantic routes flights as evenly as possible, not to exceed 300 nautical miles, per leg of the flight.
+This is accomplished by “linking” with pilots from other Angel Flight regions.
+Pilots who wish to fly further distances have the option of requesting longer flights, thus eliminating one or more of the links.

 Most flights are accomplished with single engine, four-six seat aircraft; however, we also have pilots who fly twin engine and turbo-prop planes.
-To complete a typical Angel Flight Mid-Atlantic flight, the plane does not have to be large or fast, nor does it need to be pressurized.
+We are unable to approve of experimental aircraft transporting patients.